howdyai/botkit/readme.md

 ### Integrate your application with Botkit Studio
 TODO write a description of this concept, link to developing doc.

 # Deploying your Bot
 For the purposes of creating a bot, you may find that running your server locally is suitable for the devlopment process.
-When you want to deploy the bot to production, there are numerous hosting solutions available that provide easy deployment and testing of your work.
+When you want to deploy the bot to production, there are [numerous hosting solutions]() available that provide easy deployment and testing of your work.

-Link to docs/hosting/readme.md

 # Botkit Community
 Github has recognized Botkit as one of [the top communities for new contributors](https://github.com/showcases/great-for-new-contributors), and to support all kinds of users in our community, we have a few resources to help you make great bots.